 What does your role involve?

-As a generalist marketer within a small team I have a lot of responsibility.
-I work closely with our marketing manager to drive awareness of the firm through direct comms, social media, and events; as well as directly with partners and fee earners to assist them in their BD efforts, be that presentation preparation, content creation or prospect research.
+I work to drive awareness of the firm through direct comms, social media, and events.
+I also work directly with partners and fee earners to assist them in their BD efforts, be that presentation preparation, content creation or prospect research.
 I particularly enjoy the digital marketing and branding aspects of my role.

 General Office Manager